karthiksharma98/sap-starterkit/doc/code_setup.md

 pip install sap_toolkit
 ```

-The next steps are only required if you wish to run the illustrative baseline examples.
-For more details about the toolkit, you can check out [this](https://github.com/karthiksharma98/sap-starterkit/tree/master/sap-toolkit) page.
-You can also check out the illustrative baseline examples in this repo to see how the toolkit API is used.
+The next steps are only required if you wish to run the  baseline examples.
+For more details about the benchmark toolkit including its design and API, you can check out [this](https://github.com/karthiksharma98/sap-starterkit/tree/master/sap-toolkit) page.
+You can also check out the baseline examples in this repo to see how the toolkit API is used.

-## Installing dependencies to run illustrative examples
+## Installing dependencies to run baseline examples

-To run the illustrative examples, first mmcv-full and mmdetection must be installed.
+To run the baseline examples, first mmcv-full and mmdetection must be installed.

-The baseline code has been tested to work with mmcv version v1.1.5 and mmdetection v2.7.0.
-Steps to install there are given below:
+The baseline example code has been tested to work with mmcv version v1.1.5 and mmdetection v2.7.0.
+Steps to install these are given below:

 ### mmcv installation